karlmoad/Plow/plow/targets/snowflake/docs/defaultobjectspecdetails.md

 This object definition style take advantage of using target native SQL commands executed in a defined order.
 The scopes execute in the order defined below, if an error occurs during application of a scope all following scopes will be skipped.
-Scopes can include multiple commands to be executed, each command shoudl be terminated with a ";" character.
+Scopes can include multiple commands to be executed, each command should be terminated with a ";" character.

 ### Metadata (meta element)